usagov/usagov-2021/docs/BenefitsSearch.md

-# Implementation of the Federal Directory
+# Implementation of the Benefit Search Page

-Currently under development!
+Currently under development.

 ## What it Does

-Content managers can
+Content managers can tag basic pages to one or more Benefits Categories.
+Pages that have been categorized can be filtered by users on a specialized English or Spanish page.

+Content editors should also be able to add, edit, remove terms from the Benefits Categories vocabulary.

 ## Approach

-We've tried to use "core Drupal" to build as much of this as possible.
+The new specialized page makes use of two Drupal views and custom JavaScript to present the benefits search interface on the page.
+Published basic pages nodes tagged to one or more benefit categories are available for search.

 ### Drupal Structures

 The following are accessible within the Drupal Admin UI:

-* **Federal Directory Record** Content type (Machine name: `directory_record`)
-* **Federal Agencies** View (Machine name: `federal_agencies`)
+* **Benefits Category** Taxonomy Vocabulary (Machine name: `benefits_category`)
-* **Federal Agencies A-Z** Block (Machine name: )
+* **Benefits Category** Field for Basic Pages (Machine name: `field_benefits_category`)
-* **Indice Agencias A-Z** Block (Machine name: )
+* **Search Weight** Field for Basic Pages (Machine name: `field_search_weight`)
-* **Block Layout** modified to include the Federal Agencies A-Z Block and the Indice Agencias A-Z Block in the content area when the displayed page matches the /agency-index path.
-* **Basic Page at /agency-index path**: This is the "home" for a Block provided by the Federal Agencies View.
-It provides the page title and menu configuration (for the left sidebar).
+* **Basic Page at _TBD_**: This is the search page for English results.
+It should be a basic node with a "Page Type" of "Benefits Category Search"
-* **Basic Page at /es/indice-agencias path**: This is the "home" for the Spanish Block provided by the Federal Agencies View.
-It provides the page title and menu configuration (for the left sidebar).
+* **Basic Page at /es/_TBD_**: This is the search page for Spanish results.
+It should be a basic node with a "Page Type" of "Benefits Category Search"
-* **Agency Synonym** Content type (Machine name: `agency_synonym`)

-Content editors will be able to create and manage content of type **Federal Directory Record** and "Agency Synonym" in the same way as they do other content.
-They are not expected to modify the Federal Agencies View or the block layout.
-It will be possible to modify the intro or body of the basic page at /agency-index, although no such need is anticipated.
+* **Benefit Categories with Life Events View** Data export that provides two JSON files: one for English categories that reference one or more life events.
+(Machine name: `benefit_categories_with_life_events`)
+* **Benefit Category Life Event Reference View** Controls the order of life events on basic page edit form so that they are grouped by language first.
+(Machine name: `benefit_category_life_event_reference`)
+* **Benefit Search Category Reference View** Controles the order of benefit categories on basic page edit form.
+Groups them by language first, then sorts alphabetically.
+(Machine name: `benefit_search_category_reference`)
+* **Benefit Search Form View** Used to build the English and Spanish search forms for filtering benefits.
+Only displays categories that have been tagged in a basic page node.
+(Machine name: `benefit_search_form`)
+* **Benefit Search Results View** Data export providing JSON files that list basic pages tagged with one or more benefit category.
+(Machine name: `benefit_search_results`)

+Content editors can categorize existing basic pages, set the weight of a page to control where in the rankings a single page shows (higher numbers show up first) and can manage the category terms available.
+Terms in the Benefits Category vocabulary can be related to one or more Life Events, which are shown at the top of search results which include that category.

-### "USAGov Directories" Custom Drupal Module
+### "USAGov Benefit Category Search" Custom Drupal Module

+Files in `web/modules/custom/usagov_benefit_category_search`
-Files in `web/modules/custom/usagov_directories`.
-This module provides two kinds of functionality:
+.
+At the moment, this module provides two deploy hooks:

-* Convert URLs with query parameters like `?letter=a` to path parts like `/a` when Tome is used to generate the static site pages.
-* Admin forms to support parts of the import process.
-(We'll be able to remove these eventually.)

-Refer to the files in `web/modules/custom/usagov_directories/docs` for more details.
+* A hook function that adds the "Benefits Category Search" term to the Page Types vocabulary.
+* A hook function to populate the Benefits Category vocabulary with English and Spanish terms.

+### JavaScript sources

+Two JavaScript source files are required for the page to function properly.

+* `usagov\scripts\benefitSearch.js`: Loads the corpus for searching and the category to life event data from two data export views.
+Then, it sets up the event handler to react to benefit search form submit events.
+This handler finds any matches, ranks them by the number of categories that match and customized search weight for each basic page, and prepends any matching life events.
+Then, it divides the search results into one or more pages to display to the user along with configuring a Pager component for navigating between pages.
+* `usagov\scripts\pagination.js`: An independent script for rendering a USWDS pager component "from scratch."
+All it needs to know is how many pages are in a result set.
+It renders the initial page and then listens for clicks on pager elements.
+Clicks are routed to an external callback handler with one parameter - the page to display.
+This component's only responsibility is to update the presentation of the pager and notify an external function when a different page needs to be shown to the user.

 ### Twig Templates

-**Bolded** items are doing something that might be "interesting."

-* **views-view-summary.html.twig:** Overrides link generation for the letters (producing "/agency-index?letter=b", for example).
-Plus a bunch of specific layout, including the search box.
-Checks if row language is set to English or Spanish to provide correct links.
-* views-view-list.html.twig: Overrides the layout of the part of the view that shows a heading and list.
-Mostly it's just adding the H2 heading and emitting the content without the unordered-list output the standard viewws get.
-Checks if block language is set to English or Spanish to provide correct links.
-* views-view-fields.html.twig: Lays out the fields for an individual directory record within the view.
-(A subset of the directory record content is displayed within an accordion design element.)
-Checks if row language is set to English or Spanish to provide correct headers.
+* `views-view-list--benefit-search-form.html.twig`: Builds the form with checkboxes for categories and loads the JavaScript file that makes the whole thing work.
+Adds a div to display the results of a search.
+Checks if parent page language is English or Spanish and updates labels to match.
-* field--node--directory-record.html.twig: Use <span> instead of <div> for fields; use unordered lists for fields that have lists with multiple entries (for example, a list of links with more than one item).

-### Spanish Search Page
+* `views-view-fields--benefit-search-form.html.twig` Styles an individual category as a USWDS checkbox input with the markup expected by `benefitSearch.js`.
+* `node--basic_page.html.twig` This template was updated to embed the Benefit Search Form view if the page type is "Benefits Search" via `/templates/includes/benefits-search.html.twig`.

 ### CSS

-There is some added CSS (SASS).
-Perhaps someone who worked on that would like to add notes!
-It should be in harmony with how CSS is done elsewhere on the site.
+`_benefist-search.scss` adds styles to theme the search page to match the approved design for mobile and desktop presentations.
+Where possible, USWDS utility classes were used instead of creating one-time use classes.

 ## Setup